 Since most purchase journeys are suffering from decreasing performance across the purchase funnel (people may click but not be able to load the brand’s site, for example), which can lead to major losses.
 Social commerce enables brands to streamline their purchase journey and reduce sales funnel leaks by reducing the steps that a consumer has to go through.

 Standing out among increasing competition is also a major problem for many brands.
 Ad costs are always increasing and the constant changes in search engine and social media algorithms can easily de-prioritise content.
 Major brands like Marvel have stood out by encouraging users to engage with their ads.
 There are many benefits to social commerce, including increased reach and engagement, as well as improved impression results on posts and ads.
 This makes it an amazing tool for increasing both sales and engagement.

 Example of effective social commerce – Adidas on Snapchat

 Adidas was the first brand to launch a product via a Snapchat Show with integrated social media commerce support.
 As a result, Adidas sold out on its new style in just hours by letting viewers swipe up their phone screens to buy the pre-release of the sneaker.
 This shows the power of social commerce in generating exclusive offers which appeal to loyal customers of a brand.

 Is your brand ready for social commerce?

-Most consumers today are happy to buy products through social media platforms.
-Brands should now be looking at creating a scalable strategy to jump into social commerce.
-Instead of settling for the occasional sale on social media, consider how followers can be turned into consistent and loyal customers.
+Most consumers today are content to buy products through social media platforms.
+Brands should now look at creating a scalable strategy to jump into social commerce.
+Instead of settling for the occasional sale on social media, consider how to turn followers into consistent and loyal customers.